kmussar/covid19_datathon/README.md

 and
 2. What is the connection between the geographical layout of the city and COVID-19 disparities?
 E.g. neighborhood-by-neighborhood differences?

-For more information, please visit: https://covid19challenge.mit.edu/datathon/
+**For more information, please visit:** https://covid19challenge.mit.edu/datathon/

+Our work in progress can be found in this repo as well as in the following documents:
+Collection of datasets that we could use: https://docs.google.com/spreadsheets/d/1rAUSdtmXQHKQXrCZhc7qtYikGUuBIVbaacKVT95AvxY/edit?usp=sharing
+Brainstorming and planning notes: https://docs.google.com/document/d/1AzrtDmus2_ie_O9ZNK4mi6greaRtSINVXYbBBV4G6cM/edit?usp=sharing